 Island Farms Ice Cream: If you are looking for gluten free ice cream, Island Farms has a huge selection of gluten free choices (although please see the note about possible cross-contamination at the top of the website linked above).

-Pinty’s GF Chicken Breast Strips: One of the things our daughter missed the most when we switched to gluten free, uuuwas chicken strips!
+Pinty’s GF Chicken Breast Strips: One of the things our daughter missed the most when we switched to gluten free, was chicken strips!
 Despite my best efforts, my homemade ones were just not as tasty!
-When we discovered these, she was a happy gifk!!
+When we discovered these (at Walmart and Save On Foods), she was a happy girl!!

 M&M Food Market: If you’re looking for quick meal/snack alternatives, M&M Food Market also has a selection of gluten free choices.
 We have yet to try any of these, but there seem to be a number of options available!

-Other Thriftys products: Instead of having a dedicated GF aisle (like Save On Foods), Thrifty Foods includes their GF items throughout the store.
+Other Thriftys products: Instead of having a dedicated GF aisle, Thrifty Foods includes their GF items throughout the store.
 Each item is marked with a GF label on the shelf.
 Next time you’re there, swing by Customer Service and they will give you a list of all of the GF products they carry.
 A great way to find some new alternatives you may have otherwise missed!

 Skin Care Products